matmaer/chezmoi-mousse/README.md

 - [Python 3.12+](https://www.python.org/) is installed
   (including [Textual](https://textual.textualize.io/) or run with [UV](https://docs.astral.sh/uv/getting-started/installation/))
 - Can be safely tested as no write operations are enabled by default.
+- The current implementation has only been used or tested with autocommit enabled.

 ## Available Chezmoi commands